 As discussed in NOTE 1, the Los Alamitos Education Foundation was established for the benefit of students and families of the Los Alamitos Unified School District.
-Subsequent to the statement of financial position date of December 31, 2012, the Foundation and the Los Alamitos Unified School District negotiated a Memorandum of Understanding for the fiscal year July 2013 through June 2014.
+On March 11, 2015, the Foundation and the Los Alamitos Unified School District negotiated a Memorandum of Understanding for the fiscal year July 2015 through June 2016.
 The degree to which the Foundation will be obligated to reimburse the district for the usage of facilities was established at an amount of \$72,000 payable in four equal payments of \$18,000 each.
 The agreed-upon dates of payment for that fiscal year were July 15th, October 15th, February 15th, and May 15th.
 All payments were made timely through the date of this report.